SolaceDev/solace-dev-tutorials/src/pages/tutorials/tanzu/ldap.md

 ---
 layout: tutorials
 title: Configuring LDAP
-summary: How to setup an LDAP Server to work with Solace and some examples on how LDAP auth works
+summary: How to setup an LDAP Server to work with Solace and some examples on how LDAP auth works.
 icon: I_ldap.svg
 links:
     - label: feedback